 - Best park – La Sabana Metropolitan Park

-- Best activity for adults – San Gerardo de Dota
+- Activity for adults – San Gerardo de Dota

-- Best all-around accommodation – Gran Hotel Costa Rica
+- Place to stay – Gran Hotel Costa Rica

 1. National Theater of Costa Rica